claudiomacedofernandes/MERN_TEST/README.md

-# Global Photo Manager – MVP Challenge Submission
+# Global Photo Manager – MVP | POC

 This project is a minimal proof-of-concept submission for a technical challenge, consisting of: